Skip to Content

 • Margaret River - Self Drive

-Day 2: Perth & Margaret River.
-Drive to the beautiful Margaret River region.
+Day 1: Perth & Margaret River.
+On arrival in Perth, pick up your rental car and drive to the beautiful Margaret River region.
 The journey should take around three hours.
 Enjoy a morning walk along coastal trails keeping an eye out for migrating whales.
-In the afternoon, you might like to visit some of the region's famous wineries, take a walk on the scenic Cape to Cape coastal track, explore the wild karri forests or just relax on one of the many picture-perfect white sand beaches.
+In the afternoon, visit some of the region's famous wineries, take a walk on the scenic Cape to Cape coastal track, explore the wild karri forests or just relax on one of the many picture-perfect white sand beaches.

 • Dunsborough or August Whale Watching - Shared Tour

-From mid-August to late November, you can experience the southern migration of the great whales from Dunsborough, with many mothers in tow with their calves.
-From this region, the whales return to the feeding grounds of Antarctica, with the opportunity to spot massive Blue Whales in the calm waters of Geographe Bay, as they too head south.
-Aside from the incredible whale encounters, you may also spot Long-nosed Fur Seals, White-bellied Sea-Eagles, Ospreys, petrels, shearwaters, Australasian Gannets and dolphins.
+From mid-August to late November, the southern migration can be observed from Dunsborough, with many mothers travelling alongside their calves.
+During this time, whales begin their journey back toward the feeding grounds of Antarctica, and there is also the potential to encounter enormous Blue Whales in the calm waters of Geographe Bay as they head south.

-Accommodation: Port Lincoln Hotel
+Accommodation: Port Lincoln Hotel (Ocean View Balcony Room) | Meals: BLD

 • Tasmanian Gourmet Sampler - Private Tour